 Students will learn the importance of cultural awareness in the international market and the relationship between local and global markets, as well as branding strategies in the international market and ways to penetrate international markets.

 Universidad de Alicante Direct Enrollment Courses—in English

-Language in Context (LIC) students may take a Universidad de Alicante Direct Enrollment course in English during the spring semester only.
-Although UA official final exams take place in early June, LIC students’ final exams can generally be arranged for late May.
+Language in Context (LIC) students may take a Universidad de Alicante Direct Enrollment course in English.
+Although UA official final exams take place in early January/June, LIC students’ final exams can generally be arranged for late December/May.
 However, CIEE can neither facilitate nor guarantee this for all University courses.